Daniel Andrews: Post-political career

 On 18 October 2024, Andrews was appointed as the chair of Orygen, a youth mental health foundation.
 On 3 September 2025, Andrews attended the 2025 China Victory Day Parade among other current and former world leaders.
-Since his retirement from politics, Andrews has been establishing a consultant business with links to China, including working for Fortescue Metals.
 This attendance drew criticism from the Australian media and some senior Labor figures for attending the parade, questioning the appropriateness of his involvement.
 Andrew's successor as Victorian premier, Jacinta Allan, expressed support and said that it is important to maintain Victoria's positive relations with China.
+Since his retirement from politics, Andrews has been establishing a consultant business with links to China, including working for Fortescue Metals.